Problems of a rich boy gone Heimatfilm

 Roland Winters (Fred Gates)

-The movie poster promises the ‘world’s lushes paradise of songs’, ‘ecstatic romance’ and ‘exotic dances’.
+The movie poster of Blue Hawaii promises the ‘world’s lushes paradise of songs’, ‘ecstatic romance’ as well as ‘exotic dances’.
 Lots of nice words.
 Could it be a kitschy romance?

 Blue Hawaii starts with stunning scenery and the confident heroine Maile (Joan Blackman) on her way to the airport to pick up her boyfriend.
 This turns into a WILD car chase, so you just know you are up for excitement here!